Terms and Conditions

 d.
 Graduates of any of the above courses

 e.
-Those in practice
+Those in practice as lawyers

 f.
 Aspiring lawyers yet to start their legal studies